2020 Golden Globe Movie Snubs and Surprises: Little Women, Robert De Niro and More Nomination Shockers

 Surprise: The Lion King

 Disney's animated films often make the Golden Globes' list.
-So fans were's surprised to see Toy Story 4 and Frozen 2 as contenders in the Best Animated Feature category.
+So fans weren't surprised to see Toy Story 4 and Frozen 2 as contenders in the Best Animated Feature category.
 However, many movie lovers were pleasantly surprised to see that the live-action remake of The Lion King made the cut, too.

 YouTube